Post job

 A teacher/tutor is primarily in charge of facilitating discussions and other learning activities for students.
 Their duties typically revolve around developing lesson plans and teaching materials, assessing the progress of students through quizzes and examinations, assisting students in areas they find difficult, and helping them develop their interpersonal and intrapersonal skills.
 Furthermore, as a teacher/tutor, it is essential to monitor the progress and behavior of students, all while maintaining a healthy and safe learning environment for them.

-There are some key differences in responsibilities as well.
-For example, a language teacher responsibilities require skills like "mandarin," "language curriculum," "foreign language," and "curriculum development."
+There are some key differences in the responsibilities of each position.
+For example, language teacher responsibilities require skills like "mandarin," "language curriculum," "foreign language," and "curriculum development."
 Meanwhile a typical teacher/tutor has skills in areas such as "math," "kids," "study," and "reading comprehension."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 High school teachers play an essential role in preparing students for college or life following graduation.
 They typically teach students from the ninth to 12th grades.
 They plan and develop lessons, evaluate their students' strengths, weaknesses and abilities, and grade their exams and assignments.
 Other duties include working with individual students to challenge and improve their abilities, developing and implementing classroom rules, and overseeing students outside the classroom.
 Some of them also take on additional tasks, such as advising academic clubs or coaching sports teams.

-But both careers also use different skills, according to real language teacher resumes.
-While language teacher responsibilities can utilize skills like "mandarin," "grammar," "language curriculum," and "foreign language," some high school teachers use skills like "culinary," "math," "student achievement," and "chemistry."
+Each career also uses different skills, according to real language teacher resumes.
+While language teacher responsibilities can utilize skills like "mandarin," "grammar," "language curriculum," and "foreign language," high school teachers use skills like "culinary," "math," "student achievement," and "chemistry."

 A history teacher analyzes all resources and prescribed texts to create quality curricula and lesson plans, collaborate with other teachers, and learn from the classroom management techniques, teaching strategies, and methods.
 These professionals deliver engaging history-related lessons on various movements, periods, and other history-related figures and events.
 Moreover, history teachers grade tests, exams, presentations, assignments, and quizzes and call parents and other staff members to schedule interventions and discuss concerns.
 Also, they use digital technology to keep accurate learners' records and improve learning.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from language teachers resumes, they are more likely to have skills like "english language," "mandarin," "grammar," and "language curriculum."
-But a history teacher might have skills like "world history," "history curriculum," "geography," and "student achievement."
+The required skills of the two careers differ considerably.
+For example, language teachers are more likely to have skills like "english language," "mandarin," "grammar," and "language curriculum."
+But a history teacher is more likely to have skills like "world history," "history curriculum," "geography," and "student achievement."

 A Summer School Teacher is a teacher who works during the summer period.
 They develop and implement schemes of work and lesson plans in line with curriculum objectives.
 Generally, they have the same duties as a school teacher.